Afiru21/Development/README.md

 - Usability Check: Navigating through the site as if I were a prospective applicant.
 Is anything confusing?
 Is the information easy to find?
 - Accessibility Check : Ensuring images have tags, form fields have labels, and basic navigation works.

+#### Review Phase "Geeting a Feedback" :
+- Responsibility: Once I was  satisfied with my self-review, I requested feedback from my peers.
+I shared my design documentation and got suggestions on how to improve my work.
+- Effective Self-Management: I'd approach feedback constructively.
+Instead of defending my choices, I'd listen carefully, ask clarifying questions, and prioritize the feedback based on impact and effort.
+I'd then create a plan to address the feedback points, demonstrating my ability to iterate and improve.